The raven is a very important figure in most Native American cultures. It is seen as the creator of light and as a trickster figure.

 Native American culture is embedded with extensive tales and legends.
 Every aspect of life, death, and existence has its own story to explain why things are the way they are.
 Often, different Native American tribes had very similar beliefs, but most tribes have their own unique variations in the details of these legends.
-The raven is a very important figure in most Native American cultures.
+The raven is a significant figure in most Native American cultures.
 It is seen as the creator of light and as a trickster figure.
-As the maker of light, the raven symbolizes the ultimate creator of all things of that which existed before the beginning.
+As the maker of light, the raven symbolizes the ultimate creator of all things that existed before the beginning.
 As a trickster figure, the raven is seen as a catalyst of mischief and mayhem.

 Check out my #WhileYoung advice series for living a full and prosperous life!

-Because of the numerous tribes that believed in the raven, there were numerous variations of beliefs surrounding the story of the raven.
+Because of the numerous tribes that believed in the raven, there were multiple variations of beliefs surrounding the story of the raven.
 The following is a summary of the creation myth of the Tlingit tribe from the North Pacific coast region:

 Raven shortly thereafter was told of a well with a never-ending supply of water.
 Raven went to the place where the well was and learned that the man who owned the well kept it covered and never left its side.
 He even built his house around the well and slept by it so that no one else could drink from it.
-Once again Raven began to scheme a plan to get this water.
+Once again, Raven began to scheme a plan to get this water.

-Raven is credited for many other gifts and curses to man but the “creation” of the stars, moon, rivers, and sun are the most essential and universally believed myths amongst North American Indians (Hooker).
+Raven is credited for many other gifts and curses to man, but the “creation” of the stars, moon, rivers, and sun are the most essential and universally believed myths amongst North American Indians (Hooker).

 This version of the creation myth is one of many ways that the story has been told.
-All Native American stories have been passed down for generations orally, none of the stories have been written until the last 100 years (or so).
+All Native American tales have been passed down for generations orally; none of the stories have been written until the last 100 years (or so).
 Because of this, there are many similar versions of the story.
 For example, one other popular version told in the Northwest Coast region states that the daughter of the keeper of the sun and moon was impregnated by Raven, not because he turned himself into a speck of dust and fell in her water, but because he turned himself into, “…a spruce needle and floated into her basket of water.
 When she drank from it, he impregnated her with himself” (McNeil).
 Here the same basic concept and the overall effect is the same, but the meaning is slightly different.

 Start living your “what if” #WhileYoung to live a life of happiness and fulfillment!

-There are also discrepancies about the physical appearance of the raven baby between tribes of the same Northwest region: one indicates the baby to be, “immaculate in every way” (McNeil), whereas another refers to the child as, “oddly shaped in every way with deformities such that make it hard to believe that this child was of human birth.”
+There are also discrepancies about the physical appearance of the raven baby between tribes of the same Northwest region: one indicates the baby to be “immaculate in every way” (McNeil), whereas another refers to the child as “oddly shaped in every way with deformities such that make it hard to believe that this child was of human birth.”

 According to Cherokee legend, the raven was also not in the least bit associated with the sun.
-In the Cherokee tale, the sun is Rabbit with his tail on fire and he is running around and around the world trying to put the fire out, thus creating the sun rise and sun set (Hannah).
+In the Cherokee tale, the sun is Rabbit with his tail on fire, and he is running around and around the world trying to put the fire out, thus creating the sunrise and sunset (Hannah).

-The belief in the raven as the creator of light and as a trickster figure can be found throughout many Indian civilizations but is most prominent in Northwest America among tribes who are classified as the Northwest Coast Indians (Keepers of the Totem 21).
+The belief in the raven as the creator of light and as a trickster figure can be found throughout many Indian civilizations but is most prominent in Northwest America among tribes classified as the Northwest Coast Indians (Keepers of the Totem 21).

-As time has had its toll on the Native American mythology, a new perspective is being derived about the raven.
+As time has taken its toll on the Native American mythology, a new perspective is being derived about the raven.
 Traditionally, Raven legends have only been told by elite tribesmen because only they had the time to learn the stories.
 Thus the stories have tended to be oriented more around the elite.
-However a more modern view shows that the Tlingit Tribe believes that Raven thought of the poor in the same manner which Jesus did, regarding them sympathetically (Bierhorst 25).
+However, a more modern view shows that the Tlingit Tribe believes that Raven thought of the poor in the same manner which Jesus did, regarding them sympathetically (Bierhorst 25).